On this page | |

 Volume Sample

 The divisions are ignored in this mode, instead they are computed from the first volume or VDB primitive in the geometry.
 The computed divisions are chosen to match the voxel size of the source volume.
 The volume primitive is sampled raw and treated as a signed distance field.
 The assumption is that the source is the output of an Iso Offset or VDB From Polygons SOP.
-If it isn’t a true signed distance fields, unusual things may happen with RBD collisions.
+If it isn’t a true signed distance field, unusual things may happen with RBD collisions.

 Division Method